 This zodiac wheel, along with other similar examples found in contemporaneous synagogues throughout Israel such as Naaran, Susiya, Hamat Tiberias, Huseifa, and Sepphoris, rests at the center of a scholarly debate regarding the relationship between Judaism and general Greco-Roman culture in late antiquity.
 Some interpret the popularity that the zodiac maintains within synagogue floors as evidence for its Judaization and adaptation into the Jewish calendar and liturgy.
 Others see it as representing the existence of a “non-Rabbinic” or a mystical and Hellenized form of Judaism that embraced the astral religion of Greco-Roman culture.

-The Zodiac Wheel panel reminds me of the visit to the Bible Lands Museum in Jerusalem.
+The Zodiac Wheel panel reminds me of the Bible Lands Museum in Jerusalem.
 One of the main ideas in this museum is that people are influenced by their neighbors.
 And the Zodiac Wheel is an example of cultural influence.

-In conclusion, Bet Alfa Synagogue has one of the best preserved and most beautiful mosaics in Israel.
-Duration of a visit is quite short, around half an hour.
-Thus, I would suggest combining it with other attractions in this area, like Beit Shean National Park (use the map at the top of this post).
+In conclusion, Beit Alfa Synagogue has one of Israel’s best-preserved and most beautiful mosaics.
+The duration of a visit is relatively short, around half an hour.
+Thus, I would suggest combining it with other attractions in this area, like Beit Shean National Park (use the map at the top of this article).

-Have you ever visited Bet Alfa Synagogue National Park?
+Have you ever visited Beit Alfa Synagogue National Park?
 Tell us about your experience in the comments below.

-Hope you liked the Bet Alfa Synagogue, and I will see you in future travels.
+I hope you liked the Beit Alfa Synagogue, and I will see you in future travels.

 Additional ResourcesHere are several resources that I created to help travelers:

 - Israel Trip Planner is the page that will help you to create your perfect travel route.

 - National Parks And Nature Reserves page lists and put all national parks on the map.
 There is also a top list, information about ticket types and campsites.